It's the year 2050.

 This is the first iteration having ~17.000 words / 65 pages.

-The final iteration of the book will be released on 30 June 2022.
+The final iteration of the book will be released in January 2023.

 My e-book builds on the presentation that I gave to several conferences, including Devoxx Ukraine 2021: